 Arnoldo’s family will receive condolences Thursday, Jan.
 30, 2020, at 10 AM at Trevino Funeral Home Alice, 120 E. Front Street, with a Holy Rosary to be recited at 11:30 AM.
 A funeral cortege will depart the funeral home at 12:30 PM for mass of Christian burial to be held at St. Joseph Catholic Church at 1:00 PM.
 Interment will follow at Old Collins Cemetery.
 A luncheon will follow services at the Lion's Club, 1005 S. King St., Alice TX 78332.

-To send flowers to Arnoldo's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Arnoldo G Salinas, please visit our floral store.